-Discover Africa, the cradle of mankind, and develop your understanding of the vital role that the region and people of African descent play in every part of the world.
+Discover Africa, the cradle of humankind, and develop your understanding of the vital role that the region and people of African descent play in every part of the world.

 Students can pursue either a Bachelor of Arts or a minor in Africana Studies, and learn about the identities, history, geography, language, politics, economics, and cultural experience of the African people, as well as Black peoples in the Americas and Europe.
 Learn how Africa's natural resources are fueling the economies of the developing world.
 Hofstra also offers study abroad opportunities and language courses in Swahili.